Programme Developer, Trainer & Supervisor

 Marianne Reimert Nijhof and her husband Nicolas Nijhof lived in Pokola from August 2012 until August 2015.
 Marianne worked as a tropical doctor in the hospital run by Congolaise Industrielle du Bois, a FSC certified logging company in Pokola.
 She worked together with a Congolese colleague doctor and the Congolese hospital staff.

 Through their activities Nicolas and Marianne learned about the incredible world of the Mbendjele, but also their current difficulties living in modern society.
 They have witnessed the poor health conditions of the populations living in the forest.
 Through the current project they want to capitalize on their (former) position in the Congo, their contacts, their means and their knowledge to improve health care for forest people.

 Simone Koopman started working as a tropical doctor in Pokola in April 2015, where she took over from Marianne.
 Before she came to Congo she worked in a rural hospital in South Africa.
 Through working with Marianne and Nicolas, Simone became aware of the lack of healthcare provisions for hunter-gatherers.

 Witnessing the effectiveness of the mobile clinics in improving healthcare on a small scale made her interested in becoming involved in Project Bwanga.
-Simone now helps train new healers and supervises already trained healers through regular field visits.
+Simone helps train new healers and supervises already trained healers through field visits.

 Treasurer, Trainer & Supervisor